Takehiro Tomiyasu: Arsenal agree £19.8m deal for Bologna defender with Hector Bellerin close to Real Betis move

 However, he has struggled to dislodge Bernd Leno, and the arrival of Aaron Ramsdale from Sheffield United has left him surplus to requirements.

-Reiss Nelson is having a medical with Feyenoord after a final agreement was reached on a loan move from Arsenal.
+Reiss Nelson has joined Eredivisie side Feyenoord on loan for the 2021/22 season.

-Nelson, who is an Arsenal academy product and enjoyed a loan spell at Hoffenheim in the 2018/19 season, has just a year remaining on his contract.
+The 21-year-old, who is an Arsenal academy product, enjoyed a loan spell at Hoffenheim in the 2018/19 season.

-But the Gunners will extend his deal until the summer of 2023 when the loan move is finalised.
+In total, Nelson has made 48 first-team appearances for Arsenal since making his debut at just 17 as a sub at Wembley during the 2017 FA Community Shield victory over Chelsea.

 Feyenoord switched their attention to Nelson after they pulled out of a deal to sign Manchester United's Amad Diallo, who has been ruled out for six weeks with a thigh injury.